 454.496.
-1. At any time after the entry of a court order for child support in a case in which support rights have been assigned to the state pursuant to section 208.040, or a case in which support enforcement services are being provided pursuant to section 454.425, the obligated parent, the obligee or the division of child support enforcement may file a motion to modify the existing child support order pursuant to this section, if a review has first been completed by the director of child support enforcement pursuant to subdivision (13) of subsection 2 of section 454.400.
+1. At any time after the entry of a court order for child support in a case in which support rights have been assigned to the state pursuant to section 208.040, or a case in which support enforcement services are being provided pursuant to section 454.425, the obligated parent, the obligee or the family support division may file a motion to modify the existing child support order pursuant to this section, if a review has first been completed by the director of the family support division under subdivision (13) of subsection 2 of section 454.400.
 The motion shall be in writing in a form prescribed by the director, shall set out the reasons for modification and shall state the telephone number and address of the moving party.
 The motion shall be served in the same manner provided for in subsection 5 of section 454.465 upon the obligated parent, the obligee and the division, as appropriate.
-In addition, if the support rights are held by the division of family services on behalf of the state, the moving party shall mail a true copy of the motion by certified mail to the person having custody of the dependent child at the last known address of that person.
+In addition, if the support rights are held by the family support division on behalf of the state, the moving party shall mail a true copy of the motion by certified mail to the person having custody of the dependent child at the last known address of that person.
 The party against whom the motion is made shall have thirty days either to resolve the matter by stipulated agreement or to serve the moving party and the director, as appropriate, by regular mail with a written response setting forth any objections to the motion and a request for hearing.
 When requested, the hearing shall be conducted pursuant to section 454.475 by hearing officers designated by the department of social services.
 In such proceedings, the hearing officers shall have the authority granted to the director pursuant to subsection 6 of section 454.465.

 2. When no objections and request for hearing have been served within thirty days, the director, upon proof of service, shall enter an order granting the relief sought.
 Copies of the order shall be mailed to the parties within fourteen days of issuance.